ZecHub/zechub/site/usingzec/wallets.md

 ## Desktop Wallets

-Desktop wallets are downloadable apps if you want that access you ZEC from Windows, MacOS, or Linux.
+Desktop wallets are downloadable apps if you want that access you Zcash from Windows, MacOS, or Linux.

 ## Hardware Wallets